shadowoulse/etchicalPythonscraper/README.md

 # Scraper

-This is a Python script that scrapes public directoriesoriginally used to scrape art galleries in a specific area.
+This is a Python script that scrapes public directories originally used to scrape art galleries in a specific area.

 ## How to run